muelletm/twitter_spoiler/README.md

 # Usage

-The following command attempts to get 100 n-tweets containing "spoiler:".
+The following command attempts to get 100 Spanish tweets containing "spoiler:".
 To this end it will scrape tweets contianing "spoiler".
 This will create outputs in `./data/tweets`.